MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsWebServiceConfiguration.md

 ```

 ### -MACResolverUrl
-**Below Content Applies To:** Lync Server 2010

-URL for a web service capable of performing Media Access Control (MAC) resolution.
-MAC resolution involves taking an IP address and determining the MAC address of the network card associated with that IP address.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 URL for a Web service capable of performing Media Access Control (MAC) resolution.
 MAC resolution involves taking the MAC address of a connected client and returning the chassis and port IDs of the network switch that client is connected to.
 MAC resolution is used by the Enhanced 9-1-1 service.

 ```yaml